Technical analysis

 | where isnull(Registrations) or Registrations == 0

-The first query measures whether enforcement is working.
-The second tells you who is about to be locked out because they have never registered.
+The first tells you whether enforcement is working.
+The second tells you who is about to be locked out.
+The list from the second query is your weekly outreach target.

 Rollback criteria, written before the change window

-A ring should be rolled back if any of the following is true at the end of the first 24 hours:
+A ring should be rolled back if any of the following is true twenty-four hours in:

-• More than 2% of in-ring users have raised a help-desk ticket attributable to the policy.
+• More than two percent of in-ring users have filed help-desk tickets attributable to the policy.

-• A single high-priority application (decided in advance — usually Outlook on mobile, Teams, or the corporate VPN) is producing widespread auth failures.
+• A single named high-priority application (decided in advance — usually Outlook mobile, Teams, or the corporate VPN) is producing widespread auth failures.

-• Sign-in failures correlated with the policy display name exceed the agreed threshold (typical: 5% of in-ring sign-in volume).
+• Sign-in failures correlated with the policy display name exceed five percent of in-ring sign-in volume.

-Phishing-resistant MFA.
-The help desk is the highest-leverage social-engineering target in any organisation: a phone-call MFA on a help desk account is a known attack pattern.
-Make the help desk the first ring on phishing-resistant.
+What strength should I require for the help desk?
+Phishing-resistant.
+The help desk is the highest-leverage social-engineering target in any organisation.
+Phone-call MFA on a help desk account is a known attack pattern.
+They should be on the first ring with phishing-resistant enforced.

-Document the exception, move the user into a named exception group, exclude the group from the phishing-resistant policy, and apply a compensating control (a tighter Conditional Access policy that restricts the user to a managed device on a corporate network, plus enhanced sign-in monitoring).
-Exceptions are fine; unmonitored exceptions are not.
+A user genuinely can't use any phishing-resistant method — accessibility case.
+What now?
+Document the exception, move them to a named exception group, exclude the group from the phishing-resistant policy, and pair the exception with a compensating control.
+Tighter Conditional Access restricting them to a managed device on a corporate network, plus enhanced sign-in monitoring.
+Exceptions are fine.
+Unmonitored exceptions aren't.

 About the author